tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 layout: app
 title: Gemcitabine Vs Gemcitabine plus Capecitabine
 area: PDAC
-description:  A CFM model to predict and compare the response of gemcitabine capecitabine patients to treatment with monotherapy gemcitabine
+description:  A CFM model to predict and compare the response of gemcitabine capecitabine treated patients to treatment with monotherapy gemcitabine
 ---

 ## Executive Summary

-<p>The survival outcome of patients that received gemcitabine plus capecitabine (GEMCAP)
+<p>The observed survival outcome of patients treated with gemcitabine plus capecitabine (GEMCAP)
-GEMCAP (experimental treatment) were compared against a counterfactual model (CFM).
-The CFM predicts the survival outcome of patients if they had been treated with monotherapy gemcitabine (GEM). </p>
+GEMCAP (experimental treatment) were compared against the predicted response of monotherapy gemcitabine (GEM) (control treatment).
+A counterfactual model (CFM) is used to estimate the expected response of patients had they been treated with GEM. </p>

 <div class="box">

-<h2 id="sett">Model setting and Data</h2>
+<h2 id="sett">Data</h2>

-<h3 id="data">Data </h3>
+<h3 id="data">Data cohort for comparison against the CFM </h3>
-<p>Data were taken from the European Study Group for PAncreatic Cancer
+<p>Observed patient data, to compare against the CFM, were taken from the European Study Group for PAncreatic Cancer
 (ESPAC-4) Study- A randomised  controlled phase III trial that compared the effect of adjuvant combination chemotherapy of gemcitabine and capecitabine (GEMCAP) versus monotherapy gemcitabine (GEM) in patients